Windows 11 Readiness

 Prerequisites

-Windows 11 readiness data for physical workstation devices is automatically collected by the Edge DX Agent and is available out-of-the-box.
+Windows 11 readiness data is automatically collected by the Edge DX Agent each time the Agent starts and is available out-of-the-box.
 Devices must have the Edge DX Agent installed and be connected to your ControlUp environment.

 Components considered upgradeable